gia-urjc/Bike3S-Simulator/documentation/backend_setup_intellij.md

  ![Gif with instructions to import the project](gifs/backend_intellij_1.gif)

+### 2. Run the project with IntelliJ
-2. As you can see this project is separated in modules.
+As you can see this project is separated in modules.

 ![Modules image](images/modules_intellij.png)

 The module `bikesurbanfleets-config-usergenerator` generates users, and the module `bikesurbanfleets-core` simulates.
 We should create two Run Configurations.
 One to generate users, and the other to simulate, to run our code with the IDE.

-**Users generator configuration**
+#### Users generator configuration
 - Click on `Run` &rarr; `Edit Configuration`.
 - Select the button `+` &rarr; `Application`.
 - Select in Main class the `Application.java` of the `backend-bikesurbanfleets-config-usersgenerator`